UMCUGenetics/CNV_Visualisatie/README.md

-# CNV_Visualisation
+# CoNVident

 ## Description

-The CNV_visualisation project is a project about visually detecting and analyzing CNV calls.
+The CoNVident project is a project about visually detecting and analyzing CNV calls.
 It contains multiple python scripts that retrieve additional information from bam files.
 The CNV_vis.py script creates a BED formatted file that can be loaded in IGV and gives a summary of the read information around CNV calls made in a vcf file.
 The flag_placer.py is a script creates a BED formatted file that highlights potential regions of interest in CNV calling.
 The softclip_graph.py